 Table of Contents

 Via our Payments Digest, we aim to provide a view on key payments policy initiatives taken each month.
-Discussions for this edition: Efforts to persuade the RBI to withdraw its prohibition against payment aggregators and merchants storing card data are ongoing- why is this important?
+Discussions for Edition 2: Efforts to persuade the RBI to withdraw its prohibition against payment aggregators and merchants storing card data are ongoing- why is this important?
 The RBI has issued new Digital Payments Security Controls- what do they change?
 And with February comes the Budget, what’s in it for digital payments?

 PART I- Implications of the prohibition on storing card data under RBI PA norms

 The RBI norms for Payment Aggregators (‘PAs’) and Payment Gateways (‘PGs’) (‘PA norms’) brought several welcome changes last year, like greater flexibility and new services for merchants (Related Read: Regulation 2.0 for Payment Aggregators: Reimagining the role of PAs and what still needs to change).
 A separate requirement coming into effect this year is a prohibition against PAs and merchants storing card data.
 Industry efforts for a change to this are ongoing and for good reason- the norms negatively impact the customer experience and possibly digital payments adoption in the long run.
 So far, the RBI has reaffirmed the prohibition via internal clarifications, allowing storage only for the limited purpose of transaction tracking.

 Why is change to the prohibition necessary- from a PA’s perspective?

 The result of the prohibition is that customers will need to re-enter card data for every card-based payment, including e-mandates/ standing instructions.
 Benefits the RBI itself sought to bring in like AFA relaxations for card-based e-mandates are effectively nullified.
 Merchant provided facilities like card-saving, one-click payments, recurring payments, etc. are all impacted.